ARMmbed/mbed-os-5-docs/docs/reference/api/storage/FATFileSystem.md

 The FAT file system supports external flash; however, it must allocate a full erase block for internal operations, which can become large for some forms of flash.
 If RAM consumption becomes a problem, we suggest switching to LittleFileSystem.
 The Mbed OS file system APIs make switching file systems a straightforward task.
 One common strategy is to use the FAT file system for debugging and switch to LittleFileSystem when the application becomes stable.

 The FAT file system is thread safe.
-Although FAT file system is built on the ChanFS project, synchronizing in the C++ layer allows us to directly use the C++ RTOS APIs.
+Although the FAT file system is built on the ChanFS project, synchronizing in the C++ layer allows you to use the C++ RTOS APIs directly.

 ### Usage